 The individualised learning program ensures students have access to all curriculum, facilities and activities that are part of College life.
-This is facilitated by the development of Individual Learning Plans which are reviewed each semester through Program Support Group meetings.
-Modification of curriculum (including differentiation) and/or support for classroom learning by the respective teachers along with timetabled assistance from Integration Aides is provided where necessary.
+This is facilitated by the development of Individual Learning Plans, which are reviewed each semester through Program Support Group meetings.
+Adjustments in/to curriculum (including differentiation) and/or support for classroom learning by the respective teachers, along with timetabled assistance from Learning Support Officers is provided where necessary.